What is Asphalt Sealcoating?

 Once your driveway or parking lot has been sealcoated, a little preventative maintenance can go a long way towards extending its lifespan.
 Make the most of your investment by adhering to these maintenance and care guidelines:

-- Don't park on newly sealed asphalt for at least two weeks.
+- Don't park on newly sealed asphalt for at least 72 hours.

 - Don't spill gas or oil.

 - Don't apply pressure to the edges of any asphalt surface where it’s most vulnerable.

 - Fix cracks asap and kill weeds growing through cracks.